-UF Health thoracic and cardiovascular surgeons offer valve repair and replacements for mitral valves, aortic valves, tricuspid valves and pulmonary valves.
+UF Health cardiovascular surgeons offer valve repair and replacements for mitral valves, aortic valves, tricuspid valves and pulmonary valves.

 Despite the growing body of evidence favoring mitral valve repair for the treatment of patients with moderate to severe mitral regurgitation, nearly 50 percent of all cases in the United States still are treated with mitral valve replacement.
 UF Health cardiac surgeons successfully employ valve repair surgery in more than 90 percent of patients presenting with mitral regurgitation without mitral stenosis.